VissaMoutafis/Membership-Inference-Research/Meetings/meeting-2022-01-25/README.md

 We will explore other datasets so that we will prove experimentaly that the label only attack will score at least as high as the original attack and maybe even better.
 We will attack based on datasets that do not contain images.
+We will try the purchase dataset, constructed recently.

 ### MIA with missing values :heavy_check_mark: